a16z-infra/ai-town/ARCHITECTURE.md

 ### Message data model

 We manage the tables for tracking chat messages in separate tables not affiliated with the game engine.
 This is for a few reasons:

 - The core simulation doesn't need to know about messages, so keeping them out keeps game state small.
 - Messages are updated very frequently (when streamed out from OpenAI) and benefit from lower input latency, so they're not a great fit for the engine.
   See "Design goals and limitations" below.
-- It's convenient to be able to directly mutate the typing indicator from other mutations without having to go through the game engine.

-There are two tables for messages:

-- Messages (`convex/schema.ts`) are in a conversation and indicate an author and message text.
+Messages (`convex/schema.ts`) are in a conversation and indicate an author and message text.
-- Each conversation has a typing indicator (`convex/schema.ts`) that indicates that a player is currently typing.
+Each conversation has a typing state in the conversations table that indicates that a player is currently typing.
 Players can still send messages while another player is typing, but having the indicator helps agents (and humans) not talk over each other.

-These tables are queried and modified with regular Convex queries and mutations that don't directly go through the simulation.
+The separate tables are queried and modified with regular Convex queries and mutations that don't directly go through the simulation.

 ## Game engine (`convex/engine`)

 Given the description of AI Town's game behavior in the previous section, the `Game` class in `convex/engine/game.ts` implements actually running the simulation.
 The game engine has a few responsibilities:

 - Coordinating incoming player inputs, feeding them into the simulation, and sending their return values (or errors) to the client.
 - Running the simulation forward in time.
 - Saving and loading game state from the database.
 - Managing executing the game behavior, efficiently using Convex resources and minimizing input latency.